hamzamiladin/City-Generation/README.md

-Welcome to my Procedurally Generated Terrain repository!
-Building upon the foundational knowledge of generating terrain, this project takes a step further into the vast world of procedural generation.
-Currently, this project showcases the implementation of procedurally generated terrain using various methods and algorithms.
-The next phase, which is currently in the works, aims to bring procedurally generated streets, eventually paving the way to full-fledged cities.
+Welcome to the Procedurally Generated Terrain Repository.
+This platform expands upon the fundamental principles of terrain generation, integrating advanced procedural generation methodologies.
+Currently, the repository provides insights into terrain generation using multiple algorithms and methods.
+The subsequent phase, now under development, will incorporate algorithms for procedurally generated streets, culminating in comprehensive city models.

-The dream is to have an intricate cityscape, brought to life from the ground up, with every nook, cranny, street, and skyline uniquely created by algorithms.
+Objective: Develop algorithmically-constructed cityscapes, ensuring every element—from basic terrain to complex urban designs—is generated with precision and uniqueness.

 Current Features:

-Procedurally Generated Terrain: Using multiple techniques, the project currently offers diverse terrain landscapes.
-These terrains serve as the base upon which our future cities will stand.
+Procedurally Generated Terrain: Through the application of several techniques and computational algorithms, the project delivers a range of terrain topographies.
+These serve as the foundational structures for subsequent urban development.
-Roadmap:
+Development Roadmap:

-Procedurally Generated Streets: The next big milestone!
-Streets are the veins of any city, and this upcoming feature will weave roads in unique patterns across our terrains.
+Procedurally Generated Streets: Streets form the core infrastructure of urban models.
+The forthcoming addition to the repository will algorithmically construct streets, ensuring integration with the existing terrains.

-Procedurally Generated Cities: The grand vision!
-Following the streets, the project aims to populate the landscape with buildings, parks, landmarks, and more.
+Procedurally Generated Cities: The long-term goal is the creation of algorithmic cityscapes.
+After establishing the street networks, the endeavor will be to populate these terrains with algorithmically generated structures, parks, landmarks, and other urban elements.

 Contribution & Feedback:

-This project is an evolving landscape (pun intended).
-While the journey from terrains to cities is challenging, contributions, suggestions, and feedback will go a long way in refining the end product.
+The project's trajectory, from terrain development to comprehensive urban designs, is complex and requires continuous refinement.
+Contributions in the form of algorithm enhancements, feedback, and suggestions are invaluable for the project's evolution.

-Note: As the project is in its developing stages, some features are still being worked on.
-Kindly be patient, and keep an eye out for exciting updates!
+Note: As the project is actively under development, certain functionalities are in their refinement stages.
+We appreciate your patience and encourage regular visits for the latest algorithmic advancements.